 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Once you start getting into the habit of muffins, you won't want to stop.
 As the seasons change, there are so many different flavors to try.
 This recipe provides a sturdy canvas for your various muffin creations, and it just happens to be vegan.
-These muffins are healthful and flavorful, without compromising on the moist, tender texture and mildly sweet deliciousness that makes a muffin such a versatile treat.
+These muffins are flavorful, without compromising on the moist, tender texture and mildly sweet deliciousness that makes a muffin such a versatile treat.

 They’re made with three different grains (if you use the oat milk) and sweetened with only the natural sugars in applesauce and maple syrup.
 Flaxseed is a common way to replace egg in vegan baking recipes, and adds its own wholesome nutty essence.
-The coconut oil brings healthy fat and keeps the texture soft and delicate.
+The coconut oil keeps the texture soft and delicate.
 These muffins are very enjoyable just as they are, and they can also be dressed up with spices, fruits, nuts, chocolate—just about anything that inspires.